 Listening to affirmations that are empowering about feeling good, being fit or inspirational are great to use while exercising, change your mind while you change your body!

 Yes, exercises for weight loss can be enjoyable, in fact they MUST be or you are less likely to keep it up.
 Often the exercise just isn't fun, or it might be even painful initially, that is not a good idea, it should never hurt!
 Needless to say most people don't stick to such a behavior for long.

 Thankfully in addition to burning a modest number of calories, physical activity also improves insulin resistance setting the stage for weight loss and you don’t need to work out for hours to get this effect.

 A study involving older adults at risk for diabetes found that a 15 minute walk after meals improved their ability to regulate her blood sugar for the following 24 hours.
 These three short walks were at least as effective as 45 minute long walk taken during the day.
 The habit of taking multiple walks during the day also get you up and away from your desk or couch and they lower your stress level.

 this type of walk: the passeggiata, is a moment of joyful movement in the open air that helps

 support healthy digestion and insulin action while simultaneously receiving

 stress and helping you sleep better.

-It is helpful to have a list of activities you can easily do with you to remind you of many options to being more active.
+It is helpful to have a list of activities you can easily do and carry it with you to remind you of many options to being more active.
 Here are some examples: